-We have audited the accompanying balance sheets of Legacy Housing Corporation (the Company) as of December 31, 2020 and 2019, the related statements of operations, changes in stockholders' equity and cash flows for each of the years in the two-year period ended December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheet of Legacy Housing Corporation (the Company) as of December 31, 2021, and the related statements of operations, changes in stockholders' equity and cash flows for the year then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for year then ended, in conformity with accounting principles generally accepted in the United States of America.